Last Updated on

 A blog title such as “10 Ways to Invest Wisely” might get to the point, but it’s not necessarily going to hold customers attention in the long run.
 A better way is to consider different types of content that are fun, human and informative.

 For example: This fun video series from Umpqua Bank, aimed at millennials.
-The videos address the lives of potential investors, speaking to why investing can be so pivotal, as opposed to telling them what to do.
+The videos address the lives of potential investors.
+It speaks to why investing can be so pivotal.
+It also tells them what to do.

 Or, 56 Sage Street, a fun interactive game from Barclays in the United Kingdom that teaches kids money management.